biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 * An example of the HMTL report can be downloaded [here](https://drive.google.com/drive/folders/1_qs2AmvIDZDVvMYmauwVO0svxa2K0tt8?usp=sharing)

-* The HTML report should have the following information:
+     * The initial part of the report summarizes the execution parameters, and the information about the datasets and databases used in the analysis:

 ![Structure](/assets/Report1.gif)